nishamuktewar/techtree/topics/fashionRecommenders.md

 classic steps --
 (1) construct a low d subspace
 (2) restrict matrix to subspace & compute a strd factorization (qr, svd, etc...)
-Now: Use random samplling mathods instead.
+Now: Use random sampling mathods instead.

 Yet, very little of the research considers performance gains in the context of users, which could be why in industry many companies tend to incorporate human recommendations to improve user experience.

+// START HERE NEXT TIME